AlkamiCode/alkami-web-site-blog/Readme.md

 landing_page.html is in the _layouts folder,
 it's just a way to include partials from other folders.

-Ignore the site logo disapearing when you hover over it in development, it only happens in development and it's not a cause for concern.

 If you're adding css, don't add it to any file that has a .css extention!
 These are generated files that come from the .scss files.